cirocosta/cartorio/docs/serving-tarballs-as-images.md

 There's not much to focus on here aside from:

 - `Docker-Distribution-Api-Version`: this header *should* be set as clients *may* require this header as a way of verifying if the endpoint setves the API.
-- the body *might* be interpreted or not - there the registry implementor is able to tell the client which paths are supported, even though no spec says how that object should be written :shrug:
+- the body *might* be interpreted or not - there the registry implementor is able to tell the client which paths are supported, even though no spec says how that object should be written `¯\_(ツ)_/¯`